meltyourface/blank/posts/modern-occultism/Enochian-Ritual-for-Invoking-Archangels/index.md

 5.- Focus deeply on the sigil while slowly and intentionally intoning the following vibratory frequencies to strengthen the connection to the angelic realm:

-Frequency: 528 Hz – The frequency of love, transformation, and miracles.
+**Frequency**: 528 Hz – The frequency of love, transformation, and miracles.
 This helps to attune your vibrational frequency to that of the angelic realm.

 6.- Visualize the radiant energies of the Archangels entering your sacred space, enveloping you in their wisdom, protection, guidance, and love.
 Open yourself to receive and to communicate clearly with them.